Onsen: Benefits of Alkaline and Acidic Hot Springs

 pH2.0 to pH3.0 Acidic Onsen

-Each Onsen listed above has its own characteristic properties, but today I will just talk about the difference in benefits between alkaline and acidic hot springs.
+Each Onsen listed above has its characteristic properties, but today, I will only talk about the difference in benefits between alkaline and acidic hot springs.

 Now, let’s get started with Alkaline Onsen.